chef/chef-web-docs/chef_master/source/config_rb_client.rst

    How file staging (via temporary files) is done.
 When ``true``, temporary files are created in the directory in which files will reside.
 When ``false``, temporary files are created under ``ENV['TMP']``.
 Default value: ``true``.

 ``fips``
-   Allows OpenSSL to enforce FIPS-validated security during the chef-client run.
+   Allows OpenSSL to enforce FIPS-validated security during the Chef Infra Client run.
 Set to ``true`` to enable FIPS-validated security.

-   Changed in Chef server 12.13 to expose FIPS runtime flag on RHEL.
+   Changed in Chef Server 12.13 to expose FIPS runtime flag on RHEL.

 ``force_formatter``
    Using `force_formatter` causes chef to default to formatter output when STDOUT is not a tty